onera/Maia/doc/installation.rst

   pip3 install --user pytest_check
   pip3 install --user ruamel.yaml

 2. Then you need to populate your :code:`external` folder.
-If you got Maia from a `Maia_suite` repository, then there is nothing to do.
-Else, you can do it with `git submodule update --init`
+You can do it with :code:`git submodule update --init`

 3. Then use CMake to build maia, e.g.